jaigansa/jaigansa.github.io/content/about/_index.md

 {{< timeline >}}

 {{< timelineItem icon="user" header="who am i" badge="1994" subheader="Human" >}}
-In my mind start with empty now full of confusion, human have set of rules try to follow rules but it's to complicated ...
+I’m a welder with a big dream: to create something that lasts and leaves a mark on the world.
+While I take pride in my craft, I’m also passionate about the digital world—coding, exploring open-source projects, and streaming.

+I love combining creativity with technology, always looking for new ways to grow and make an impact.
+My goal is to inspire others and leave a legacy that won’t be forgotten.
 {{< /timelineItem >}}

 {{< timelineItem icon="sun" header="Profession" badge="2011 - Now" subheader="Creative Welder" >}}
-Truck Body Customization is our Major Job, but we do metal fabrication works for customer wants
+Truck body customization is our primary job, but we also offer metal fabrication services based on customer needs.
 {{< alert icon="heart" cardColor="#f1faee20" iconColor="#e63946" textColor="#e63946" >}}
 Our Guru is G.Saminathan s/o K.Govindasamy
 {{< /alert >}}